Be Patient. Order in process.

 Though doors are crafted to be as tight as possible, there are still small openings around the top and sides of the door that can allow wind and water to come inside.
 To prevent this from occurring, weather stripping should be placed around the sides and the top of the door itself.

-By placing weather stripping on your door, you effectively seal the inside of your home from the outside elements and make your home more energy efficient.
+By placing weather stripping on your door, you effectively seal the door from the outside elements and make your home more energy efficient.
 The most common form of weather stripping comes in felt and foam tape, which can be applied directly to the door.
 This project only takes minutes to install and helps seal your home from the elements all year long.

 Strike Plate